 - Guide 1: How to Remove StreamSearchs from Windows.

-- Guide 2: Get rid of StreamSearchs from Mac OS X.
+- Guide 2: Get rid of StreamSearchs on Mac OS X.

-- Guide 3: Remove StreamSearchs from Google Chrome.
+- Guide 3: Remove StreamSearchs in Google Chrome.

 - Guide 4: Erase StreamSearchs from Mozilla Firefox.